YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 When can I return to my normal hair products?

 There is no single date that fits every patient.
 It depends on healing speed, skin sensitivity, the size of the procedure, crust removal, redness, and whether the patient has scalp disease.
-In general, I prefer a conservative approach in the first weeks.
-Keep the routine gentle until the transplanted area is stable and the donor area is comfortable.
+In the first 10 to 14 days, I want the routine to follow the clinic protocol closely.
+In the first 90 days, I stay cautious with dye, strong styling products, chemical salon treatments, and anything that leaves heavy residue on the recipient area.

 Once the scalp is healed, many patients can return gradually to some of their usual products.
 I still suggest adding one product at a time.
 If you restart shampoo, conditioner, styling cream, spray, minoxidil, and dye all in the same week, you will not know which one caused a reaction if the scalp becomes irritated.

-For patients who travel to Istanbul for surgery, I also remind them not to rush into salon treatments immediately after returning home.
+For patients who travel to Istanbul for surgery, salon treatments should not be rushed immediately after returning home.
 A transplant result is a long-term investment.
 It deserves patience.

 In the early period, use only what your surgeon recommends.
 Avoid hair dye, harsh shampoos, strong fragrance, heavy styling products, chemical straighteners, and aggressive scalp treatments.
 Do not use burning or tingling as proof that a product is working.
 On a healing scalp, burning is usually a warning, not a benefit.